Injury Lawyer for Pennsylvania Medical Bills Reimbursement

 Why You Need a Injury Lawyer for Medical Bills Reimbursement

-Our economy is completely different today, specifically with regard to medical insurance.
+Our economy is completely different today than it was when the no-fault laws went into effect, specifically with regard to medical insurance.

 Back then virtually anyone with a full-time job, had some form of health insurance, but boy how times have changed… if you were involved in a motorcycle injury accident and didn’t have any medical benefits on your motorcycle accident policy, all you had to do was give the hospital or the Dr’s your medical card and your bills were sent to your health insurance company.